Risks Associated with Occupational Health, Safety and Welfare

 Emergency Management and Prevention

 All Leaders and Unit Helpers must be prepared for any emergency whether it is a minor incident at the meeting place or a major accident on camp.
-Encourage Leaders to develop their own emergency management plan to suit their circumstances, for example, by including local phone numbers.
-This plan could take the form of a check list or flow chart but should be short and easy to follow in a stressful situation.
+Encourage Leaders to develop their emergency management plan to suit their circumstances, for example, by including local phone numbers.
+This plan could take the form of a checklist or flow chart but should be short and easy to follow in a stressful situation.
 All Leaders and Unit Helpers should have a copy of the plan and it should be prominently displayed in the meeting place.

 Crisis support and counselling is a highly specialised area and Leaders should only work within their understanding and training in this area.
-If any members come to you for help for anxiety or stress after an emergency or incident, contact the State Commissioner as soon as possible.
+If any members come to you for help with anxiety or stress after an emergency or incident, contact the State Commissioner as soon as possible.

-Last Modified: 22/07/22 at 12:23 PM
+Last Modified: 27/06/23 at 3:37 PM